 Recovery isn’t solely about food and body image, it’s therefore not solely quantifiable by weight restoration, or feeling able to post a picture of your body online – although I appreciate that this may be a body image milestone for some.

 Because of the prevalent nature of these articles, it feels as though it’s more about wanting to take part in a trend, as opposed to wanting to share personal experience.
 Not to mention how triggering before and after photos can be.
 The left image so often portrays a skeletal frame, blurring the lines about what an eating disorder ‘looks like’, and therefore, expectations for what you ‘need to look like’ to have an eating disorder.

 I ask why it’s so important that social media plays a role in that, and what purpose the “likes” serve.

-As someone’s who has suffered with an eating disorder, I have no desire to share pictures of me from that time as they represent a very unhappy and suffering Ellie, that I’ve worked very hard to heal.
+As someone’s who has suffered with an eating disorder, I have no desire to share pictures of me from that time as they represent feelings of being very unhappy and suffering, that I’ve worked very hard to heal.

 “She recovered by becoming [insert gruelling diet/exercise regime]”

 Countless times I’ve seen articles saying something along the lines of: “Anorexic girl recovers and becomes a body builder” or “Bulimic woman weighing just XXX stone saved her life by becoming vegan”.

 It seems there’s also a fascination with the lifestyles some people adopt in recovery, and the media are very quick to label them as fully “recovered” and thriving.

 Again, there’s a misunderstanding that recovery equates to the ability to eat food regularly, along with what is a socially understood as a “normal body”.
 You can’t recover from an eating disorder by – consciously or unconsciously – replacing one obsession with another.
 All it suggests is that the root cause of the problem hasn’t had time to heal, and so an obsessive or excessive coping mechanism of some sort is still needed.